MrWolfZ/simplux/recipes/basics/getting-started/README.md

 And that is all you need to start using **simplux**.
 You may have noticed that in all of this code, there is only a single type annotation (for the `amount` parameter of the `incrementBy` mutation).
 This is intentional, since **simplux** is designed to require the absolute minimal amount of type annotations by leveraging type inference wherever possible while still being perfectly type-safe.

 By now you are certainly curious how **simplux** can help you in more complex scenarios.
-Our [other recipes](../../../../..#recipes) are an excellent way to get support for doing this.
+Our [other recipes](../../../../..#recipes) are an excellent starting point for this.